 Bairro Alto y Chiado

 Bairro Alto and nearby Chiado have seen numerous changes over the span of multiple decades.
-Set up on a hill, this curvy and elevated neighborhood is the starting point for a night out on the streets of Lisbon.
+Set upon a hill, this curvy and elevated neighborhood is the starting point for a night out on the streets of Lisbon.
 During the day, it’s full of cozy restaurants, terraces and historical sights.
 Plus, before the bar hoppers occupy it after sunset, there are plenty of hidden gems around every corner.

 Most popularly known as the birthplace of Portugal’s traditional, folklore music called fado, the Alfama is a neighborhood that’s brimming with treasures at every turn.
-Oddly enough, it’s also an easy place in the city to get lost in.
+Oddly enough, it’s also an easy place in the city to get lost.
 (Similar to the streets of Barrio de Santa Cruz in Sevilla) However, once sunset hits, you will be able to hear gentle, melodic notes of fado echoing off the buildings.
 And did I mention all the great miradoures (lookout points) and rare, striking colored tiles?

 (And sometimes together!)